circonus/irondb-docs/installation.md

 Prepare site-specific information for setup.
 These values may be set via shell environment variables, or as arguments to the setup script.
 The environment variables are listed below.
    * ##### IRONDB\_NODE\_UUID

      *\(required\)* The ID of the current node, which must be unique within a given cluster.
 You may use the `uuidgen` command that comes with your OS, or generate a UUID with an external tool or website.
+Note that this must be a _lowercase_ UUID.
+The `uuidgen` tool on some systems, notably MacOS, produces uppercase.
+Setup will warn and convert the UUID to lowercase.

    * ##### IRONDB\_NODE\_ADDR

      *\(required\)* The IPv4 address of the current node, e.g., "192.168.1.100".

    * ##### IRONDB\_CHECK\_UUID

      *\(required\)* Check ID for Graphite metric ingestion, which must be the same on all cluster nodes.
 You may use the `uuidgen` command that comes with your OS, or generate a UUID with an external tool or website.
+Note that this must be a _lowercase_ UUID.
+The `uuidgen` tool on some systems, notably MacOS, produces uppercase.
+Setup will warn and convert the UUID to lowercase.

    * ##### IRONDB\_CHECK\_NAME

      *\(required\)* The string that will identify Graphite-compatible metrics stored in the check identified by `IRONDB_CHECK_UUID`.
 For example, if you submit a metric named "my.metric.1", and the check is named "test", the resulting metric name in IRONdb will be "graphite.test.my.metric.1".

    * ##### IRONDB\_CRASH\_REPORTING

      *\(optional\)* Control enablement of automated crash reporting.
 Default is "on".
 IRONdb utilizes sophisticated crash tracing technology to help diagnose errors.
 Enabling crash reporting requires that the system be able to connect out to the Circonus reporting endpoint: https://circonus.sp.backtrace.io:6098 .
 If your site's network policy forbids this type of outbound connectivity, set the value to "off".